thelkarsumit/project-repo/docker/dockerfile/basic.md

-Here's a collection of 10 basic Dockerfile use cases to help you get started with Dockerfile writing.
+# List of basic Dockerfile use cases, along with detailed explanations.
 ---
 ## Basic Structure of a Dockerfile